List of Ultraman Trigger: New Generation Tiga characters: Ultraman Ribut

 First appearing in Ultra Galaxy Fight: New Generation Heroes, Ultraman Ribut (ウルトラマンリブット, Urutoraman Ributto) is a member of the Galaxy Rescue Force and the protagonist of Galaxy Rescue Force Voice Drama, a mini series that chronicles his early days of participation into the elite team after events of The Absolute Conspiracy.
 Aside from his interactions with fellow team members, Ribut then fights against their rogue member "Daada" and eventually departed to Earth (specifically in Malaysia) to both training himself and to fight against the increasing monster attacks.

 In Ultra Galaxy Fight: The Destined Crossroad, Ribut and the rest of the Ultra League reported to the Inter Galactic Defense Force after failing to stop Yullian's kidnapping.
 Under the Father of Ultra, he is reinstated into the latter group and supported the Ultra Force on Planet Babel, wherein Nexus' intervention convinces the young Ultra to prevent their war with the Absolutians.
 After his brief death and resurrection, Ribut's attempt at shielding his companions from the crossfire between Ultraman King and Tartarus on Planet Blizzard (惑星ブリザード, Wakusei Burizādo) resulted with him and the two Absolutians dragged into a wormhole.

 Alongside Tartarus and Diavolo, Ribut found himself in the middle of Ultraman Trigger as he once again meddled with the Absolutians' affair, while also training Kengo on how to fully control the Glitter Trigger Eternity.
 Upon creating a human form of his own, which he christens as Ribut (リブット, Ributto), the Ultra borrowed Yuna's GUTS Sparklence and Gomora Key into his personal transformation devices to return to his original form.
 His Hyper Key is left to Yuna's possession after finishing his mission on Earth, which GUTS-Select would utilize to empower the Nursedessei in delivering a mercy kill to a brainwashed Darrgon.

+In Ultraman Regulos: First Mission, Ribut returns from the universe of Trigger and participates in the fight against Alien Reiblood and his minions alongside Regulos, Powered, Great, and the Ultra Force.